sarahwheeler/GPA_Calculator/README.md

 # Summary

 `gpa_calculator` is a gem that allows you to input course information and receive a GPA total, as well as a detailed grade report.
+You can provide grades as either letters or percentage scores.

 ## Installation